-For the preparation of the economic information contained in the tables attached to this section, a specific report has been developed within the Group's ERP.
+In order to prepare the economic information contained in the tables attached to this section, a specific report has been developed within the Group's ERP.
 This report is based on financial accounting at the work centre level, which allows full traceability of the information contained in each of the selected activities.
-The report has been developed in accordance with the definitions of revenue, opex and capex contained in Regulation (EU) 2020/852.
-Intercompany transactions as well as consolidation entries and other adjustments have been considered in the preparation of the information contained in the tables presented in this report in order to avoid duplication.
+The report has been developed in accordance with the definitions of revenue, opex and capex contained in Regulation (EU) 2020/852 and taking into account the amendments in Annex V of Regulation 2023/2486.
+Intercompany transactions and consolidation entries and other adjustments have been considered in the preparation of the information contained in the tables presented in this report to avoid duplication.

-It is clarified that, due to the nature of the accounting system of Grupo San José, there is no possible duplication of activities in the same contract.
-In this case, different workplaces are always created for each activity.
+It is clarified that the accounting system of Grupo SANJOSE does not allow for the possible duplication of activities in the same contract.
+In this case, different work centres are always created in the company for each activity.

-Indicators have been calculated on the following basis:
+The indicators have been calculated on the following basis:

-- Turnover: Turnover ratio as referred to in Article 8(2)(a) of Regulation (EU) 2020/852, i.e., the sum of the product of the percentages associated with taxonomic activities and the consolidated turnover of the companies analysed. - Capex: Proportion of fixed asset investments as referred to in Regulation (EU) 2020/852 taking into account additions to property, plant and equipment, intangible assets and investment property, excluding depreciation and impairment. - Opex: Composed according to Regulation (EU) 2020/852 of non-capitalised costs that relate to research and development, building refurbishment, short-term leasing, maintenance, direct costs of daily maintenance of property, plant and equipment assets, by the company or a third party to whom activities are outsourced, that are necessary to ensure the continuous and efficient operation of assets.
-Companies that apply national GAAP and do not capitalise right-of-use assets shall include leasing costs in Opex.
+- Turnover: Turnover ratio as referred to in Article 8(2)(a) of Regulation (EU) 2020/852, i.e. sum of the product of the percentages associated with taxonomic activities with the consolidated business values of the companies analysed and taking into account the amendments included in Annex V of Regulation 2023/2486. - Capex: Proportion of investments in fixed assets as referred to in Regulation (EU) 2020/852 taking into account additions to property, plant and equipment, intangible assets and investment property, excluding depreciation and impairment and considering the modifications included in Annex V of Regulation 2023/2486. - Opex: Composed according to Regulation (EU) 2020/852 of non-capitalised costs that relate to research and development, building renovation measures, short-term leases, maintenance and repairs, as well as other direct expenses related to the day-to-day maintenance of property, plant and equipment assets, by the company or a third party to whom activities are outsourced, and which are necessary to ensure the continued effective operation of these assets.
+In addition, companies that apply national GAAP and do not capitalise right-of-use assets will include leasing costs in Opex.
+In turn, the amendments included in Annex V of Regulation 2023/2486 have been taken into consideration.

-A breakdown of revenues by line of business, type of customer and geographic market can be found in the Annual Finantial Statement for the year ending 31 December 2022.
-Information on Opex and Capex during the year is also shown.
-The detail of the companies that make up the consolidated group of Grupo Empresarial San José, S.A. is shown, which is the basis for the information presented in the attached tables.
+The Annual Accounts for 2023 show a breakdown of revenues by line of business, type of customer and geographic market.
+It also shows information on Opex and Capex during the year.
+In addition, a detail of the companies that make up the consolidated group of Grupo Empresarial San José, S.A. is shown, which is the basis for the information presented in the attached tables.